leandroroser/rustin15/README.md

 # A 15' coffee with ChatGPT where we talked about Rust, from a Python perspective.
 Like Plato's dialogues, but with hashmaps.

 Disclainer: this is a conversation with minor style edits, so take it at it is, a conversation with chatGPT that might contain thing that are not exact.
-But it has a good educational value to start working with Rust.
+But it has a good educational value to start working with Rust in 1 hour or so.

 Note: If you are using Rust for the very first time, a quick option is testing the language flavor in a REPL using the evcxr kernel and a Jupyter notebook: